Mayihlome News: May 2009 to February 2015

 Following the launch Mayihlome News published its first feature article titled "The Epic Story of June 16 Uprising" on 12 June 2009.
 The article sought to provide facts regarding the 16 June 1976 students protests and the fact that Pan Africanist Congress of Azania leaders led by Zephaniah Mothopeng were prosecuted for these uprising in secret trials known as the "Bethel Trial".

 On 13 February 2010 Mayihlome News was invited and participated in the "I Publish What I Like" seminar in Johannesburg hosted by Khanya College and Ebukhosini Solutions in celebration of Africa Month 2010.
 Mayihlome News Editor Mmbara Hulisani Kevin was part of the panel discussions alongside other black South African publishers like Andile Mngxitama of Frank Talk and Rose Francis of African Perspectives Publishing.

 On 8 April 2010 Mayihlome published what would be its last News Article under its News section titled "CHICKENS ARE COMING HOME TO ROOST" which was issued by the Pan Africanist Youth Congress President Linda Kwame Ndebele.
 The article followed the murder of AWB leader Eugene Terrenblanche who was 'hacked to death at home at home by workers'.
 The articled called for "rural farm workers to stand up and defend themselves against racists and oppressors like Terreblanche."

-On 13 October 2010 one of Mayihlome News contributors and struggle veteran, Khoisan X formerly Benny Alexander, passed away following a stroke.
+On 13 October 2010 one of Mayihlome News contributors and struggle veteran, Khoisan X formerly Benny Alexander, died following a stroke.

 Initially, Mayihlome News also featured an Events section and on 16 October 2010 the last event which was the 2nd Mayihlome Lecture was published and the section was discontinued.

 Mayihlome News published a modest number of feature articles and news articles between June 2009 and February 2015.
-A report from 2012 indicated that in the year 2012 only 24 feature articles,a modest 40 000 views from around 160 countries.
+A report from 2012 indicated that in the year 2012 only 24 feature articles, a modest 40,000 views from around 160 countries.
 The number 24 on feature articles excluded news articles and current affairs articles.

 In 2013 Mayihlome News grew modestly with 36 feature articles, 72 000 views and visits from 171 countries.

 In 2014 Mayihlome News published 36 feature articles and attracted 82 000 views with visits from 175 countries.